brianparkerin/wordpress-docker-compose-file/README.md

 # create a docker-compose.yml/yaml file:
 $ touch docker-compose.yaml

-# To Run the project :
+# To Run the project:
 $ docker-compose up -d

 # To Tear Down: